 Cart and Checkout pages are fully integrated with one another to allow the consumer a seamless experience between shopping items now or adding them to your cart for checkout at a later stage.
 Guest checkout can be disabled to enforce secure transactions.

 Geo-Location Support is able to auto-detect customer addresses making shipping and checkout processes easier.
-This reduces the time it takes for customers to enter in billing information at checkout, leading to less frustration
+This reduces the time it takes for customers to enter in the billing information at checkout, leading to less frustration and confusion.

 Add shipping or delivery prices to products as a percentage of the final cart price using the cart calculator.
 Detail information like Free Shipping, Flat Rate, International Shipping, Local Delivery, Local Pickup or Automatic Shipping which defaults to the cheapest shipping option.